greenmindPDX/sinatra-template/README.md

 Q. Why doesn't [fill in your favorite Rails thing] work?

 A. Sinatra is extremely lightweight.
 Routing is done through app.rb.
-Mostly autoloading doesn't work as expected, so you have to do a lot of `require_relative.` We are also a little limited because of some of JRuby's oddness.
+Mostly autoloading doesn't work as expected, so you have to do a lot of `require_relative.` Also, JRuby oddnesses.es.

-## TODOs ##

-Make cukes run to match HSQ deployment

-## TESTING (so far) ##
-Spin up a container, then `docker-compose run -e 'ENV=test' jruby -S rake db:setup`

-Then run the test suite:
-1. `docker-compose run -e 'ENV=test' api jruby -S rspec`
-2. `docker-compose run -e 'ENV=test' api jruby -S cucumber`

-## Troubleshooting ##

-1. If you need to attach to the api container, `docker-compose run api bash.`

-2. You might have binding problems if you are running postgres locally With Homebrew.
-On OSX, `brew services stop postgres`.

-## Deployment ##

- merp